FirelyTeam/firely-docs/vonk/features/hipaa.rst

     Implement electronic mechanisms to corroborate that electronic protected health information has not been altered or destroyed in an unauthorized manner.

-Vonk does not allow you to delete resources through its RESTful API.
+Firely Server does not allow you to delete resources through its RESTful API.
 Old versions of resources are retained by default.
 The only way to alter or destroy resources is through direct database access.

 Therefore database-level safety mechanisms must ensure that information is not altered or destroyed unless it's desired.